mj-felix/track-my-warranties/README.md

 ```
 ADMIN_EMAIL=your email
 ```
-This will allow to set the user as Admin when you use this email during registration.
+This will allow to set the user as Admin when this email is used during registration.

 #### Extended setup